-The Pew Research Center reports that in 2012, there were around 2 million dads staying at home to raise the kids.
+The Pew Research Center reports that there were around 2 million dads staying at home to raise the kids.
 Researchers looked at more than those numbers; they looked at the reported reasons for the non-traditional household situation.
 Basically, there were two common reasons why a dad was staying home: he couldn’t work or he preferred to be home to raise the kids.

 Of those pools of stay-at-home-dad households, the households with the dads who choose to be home tend to make more money than those with the dads who are unable to work.
 That means the mothers who support the family through their work are making relatively healthy incomes on their own.

 This societal trend does have potential divorce repercussions.
 For example, if there are more men staying at home, it is natural to assume that more women will be asked to provide alimony for their ex-husbands after divorce.